salvatorebattiato/player-api/nextTrack.md

-# Playlist service: skips to the next track in setlist
+# Control service: skips to the next track in setlist
     GET nextTrack

 ## Description